Man charged in hijacking of cab in Huntley

 The 30-year-old cab driver suffered puncture wounds to his neck and was transported to Sherman Hospital in Elgin for treatment of what police said were non-life threatening injuries.

 Area police agencies were notified, and the cab agency used a GPS locator to track the cab.

 It was tracked into Rockford, where police found it abandoned near the intersection of Locust and Main streets.
 Huntley investigators went to Rockford to process any forensic evidence and retrieve the cab, reports stated.

 Working with the Rockford Police Department and the Winnebago County Sheriff’s Office, suspect information was developed and leads were followed, Huntley police said.

 About 8 p.m.
-Thursday, Mackey was located and taken into custody by sheriff’s deputies in Rockford and was turned over to Huntley police and was awaiting a bond hearing in Kane County Court on Friday.
+Thursday, Mackey was located and taken into custody by Winnebago County deputies.
+He was turned over to Huntley police and taken to the Kane County Jail where he was awaiting a bond hearing.